 Do you need help finding the right journalist to pitch to?
 Pressfarm’s media database can help you connect with over 1 million journalists across different niches, publications, and categories.
 When you sign up for a PR package at Pressfarm, you can use this database to help you do media outreach for your brand for up to one year.
-In addition, Pressfarm provides all clients with custom media lists that are designed to help you connect with the best journalists in your niche.
+In addition, Pressfarm provides all clients with custom media lists to help you connect with the best journalists in your niche.

 Beyond helping you reach out to media contacts, a PR package from Pressfarm includes content creation.
 With a professional press release, some compelling guest posts, and a creative media kit from Pressfarm, you can make a journalist’s head turn and spark curiosity in your brand.

 With our content distribution strategy, we can also put your brand in front of the right eyes.
 By submitting your content to respected media outlets and startup directories, we can boost your online presence and help your brand to feature in relevant search results across different search engines.
 With any of Pressfarm’s affordable PR packages, you can make a name for your brand in your industry and beyond.

 In most cases, companies have already sent out a media pitch.
-Even so, they are usually left in the dark as they wait to hear back.
+Even so, they usually find themselves in the dark as they wait to hear back.
 Having a follow-up plan directly after the first email is crucial for any company’s overall strategy.

 Creating the PR follow-up email

-Since journalists and media outlets receive hundreds of emails daily, they need to filter through them quite quickly to decide whether they want to pick up a story.
+Since journalists and media outlets receive hundreds of emails daily, they need to filter through them quite quickly to decide which stories are worthwhile.
 That could result in an email being overlooked due to sheer numbers, or the journalist deciding that it may not be the right fit for them.
 However, to find the real answer to why your pitch did not get the attention that might be rightfully deserved, you need to determine the best way to get media attention.
 According to recent email marketing statistics, many brands are missing the mark here.